What Is Manic Depressive Personality?

 Symptoms of manic episodes might include:

-Though heightened energy levels may sound like a positive emotional change to some, many people experience an irritable mood, anger, and a lack of control that can be challenging to manage.
+Though the heightened energy levels of a manic episode may sound like a positive emotional change to some, many people with bipolar disorder experience serious concerns during mania.
+Symptoms such as an irritable mood, anger, and a lack of control can be challenging to manage.
+Bipolar I disorder is diagnosed during manic episodes.

 Diagnosis

-Psychosis is a term that describes hallucinations and grandiose delusions.
+Psychosis is a mental health term that describes hallucinations and grandiose delusions.
 Studies suggest that half of individuals diagnosed with bipolar disorder may experience some degree of psychotic symptoms within their lifetime.
 Individuals experiencing psychosis may be misdiagnosed as schizophrenic or with related disorders, and this may be particularly common amongst Black and Hispanic individuals.
 A medical doctor should evaluate you in person, taking a careful history to make an accurate diagnosis.
+80-90% of people with bipolar disorder have a family member with depression or bipolar disorder, so your doctor will also look at your family history.

 Assessment standards for bipolar disorder in adults and children have improved significantly within the past decade.
 During assessment, a medical doctor (such as a psychiatrist) will evaluate mood fluctuations and determine if you meet the criteria for any type of bipolar disorder.
-These include Bipolar I (manic depressive), Bipolar II (major depression and less severe hypomanic cycles), or unspecified bipolar disorder.
-A doctor may diagnose you with a less severe form of bipolar disorder or other mental disorders.
+Bipolar I (manic depressive), Bipolar II (major depression and less severe hypomanic cycles), or unspecified bipolar disorder are the categorizations used to classify the condition.
+A doctor may diagnose you with a less severe form of bipolar disorder or another mental/neurodevelopmental disorder (e.g., attention-deficit/hyperactivity disorder).
 In children, diagnosing bipolar disorder can be more challenging because they commonly experience mixed episodes with symptoms of both mania and depression.
+People with bipolar II disorder may have additional mental health conditions that increase the severity of their symptoms of bipolar disorder.

 Though many people living with diagnosed bipolar disorder experience symptoms that enable early detection of a bipolar episode, mood swings can be unpredictable.
 They may occur gradually, or they can occur abruptly, and they can last for hours, weeks, or months at a time.
 As described by Dr. David A. Merrill for Forbes Health, the reoccurrence of mood swings is “the expectation, not the exception” because the disorder is characterized by these mood oscillations.
 A therapist can help you work to recognize overstimulation and things that may make the occurrence of episodes more likely, and you can keep a mood journal to document how your emotions change over time.
 With proper treatment and support from organizations like the Depression and Bipolar Support Alliance, individuals can better manage their condition and even prevent bipolar disorder episodes.